 If you have made it this far, you have some interest in the Chinese language, translation, and how this can positively impact your organization.
-Most of the time, businesses that are working with Chinese companies know which language they speak and most likely the preferred writing style (or can easily find out).
+Most of the time, businesses that are working with Chinese companies know (or can easily find out) which language their counterparts speak and their preferred writing style.
 It’s not always that straightforward.
-If you’re trying to break into a Chinese market for the first time, whether in China, another country in Asia, or even Chinese communities around the world, you may be wondering which language and script would be the best fit.
+If you’re trying to break into a Chinese market for the first time, whether in China, another country in Asia, or other Chinese communities around the world, you may be wondering which language and script would be the best fit.

 We created the infographic below as a cheat sheet on the differences between Cantonese and Mandarin and Simplified and Traditional.
 It’s important to remember that this is a general consensus.
 Always do your research!
 Talk with local businesses in China if you can.
 Consult with a translation services company.
-This is by no means an all inclusive list, just what we have taken away as major points of differentiation that can help businesses strategize accordingly.
+This is by no means an all-inclusive list, but it does identify major points of differentiation that can help businesses strategize.

 Remember, the written text, although two different forms, is the common thread that connects all the different dialects spoken across the region.
-A reputable translation company will be able to make educated suggestions on what may work best for you and will be able to translate English into for example, Traditional Chinese for Hong Kong.
+A reputable translation company will be able to make educated suggestions on what will work best for you.
 If you have a target demographic in a certain area, be sure to tell your translation services provider.
 This type of information will help them choose the best suited translator and in turn, increase the effectiveness of your translation in the long run.

 Updated for readability April 6, 2022